daveho/FPGA_VGA/README.md

 on an [Upduino 3.1](https://tinyvision.ai/products/upduino-v3-1) (or 3.0) board rather than discrete logic, GALs, and dual port static RAM.

-The current status is that I can produce a valid 640x480 VGA signal displaying a solid color, and I've written some test benches, including one for the readout module (which generates the addresses of characters and attributes to fetch from video memory.)
+As of early August 2024, the design generates a valid 640x480 VGA signal, implements video RAM and font ROM using block RAM, and correctly displays a test image.
+Test benches for the sync logic and character/attribute fetch logic are implemented.
+All that remains is to implement a host interface so the host system can write data to the video memory.

 The [Schematic](Schematic) directory has a KiCad schematic, and the [Logic](Logic) directory has the Verilog code for the FPGA.
 I use